ayushshrivastv/OpenChain/README.md

 OpenChain isn't just another DeFi protocol - it's a reimagining of how cross-chain finance should work.
 Your assets stay on their native chains where they belong, but you get the liquidity and opportunities of a unified ecosystem.
 No wrapped tokens, no bridge risks, no compromises on security.

 The user experience feels familiar because I designed it to work like the wallets people already know.
-The MetaMask-style interface shows your portfolio across all chains in one view.
-Real-time health factor monitoring prevents liquidations, and the automated systems handle the complex cross-chain coordination behind the scenes.
+Real time health factor monitoring prevents liquidations, and the automated systems handle the complex cross-chain coordination behind the scenes.

 Security was the top priority throughout development.
-Every contract has been audited, every function has comprehensive tests, and every cross-chain message is cryptographically verified.
-The time-locked governance means no sudden changes, and the emergency systems can pause everything if needed.
+Every contract has been audited, every function has comprehensive tests, and every cross chain message is cryptographically verified.
+The time locked governance means no sudden changes, and the emergency systems can pause everything if needed.

 ## The Road Ahead